How to Make Your Smartphone Payments More Secure

 Let’s look at some easy-to-implement safety tips that could put your mind at ease:

-For those that use credit or debit cards loaded on to a smartphone – such as Apple Pay, Google Pay, or Samsung Pay – there’s already several layers of security to ensure that your transactions are secure.
 For example, the card is locked behind a fingerprint or passcode, and your payment details are constantly obscured.
 Google have also introduced a further security measure called SafetyNet, which prevents your phone from making mobile payments to unauthorised applications or vendors.

 However, for these security measures to work effectively, and to ensure that your details are always safe, it’s important to keep your smartphone updated.
 Most updates include security improvements and bug fixes, some of which will be relevant to your chosen payment method.
 This is a fairly stress-free way to ensure you’re as protect as possible, especially if you’re a frequent user of mobile payments.

-One of the most popular ways to make purchases online is via a mobile device – in 2018, mobile purchases made up 40% of the total revenue of online sales.
+In 2018, mobile purchases made up 40% of the total revenue of online sales.
 However, when using the internet to make purchases, regardless of whether you’re on a mobile or PC, you’re vulnerable to the same dangers, including hacks and scams.

 A very simply way of ensuring that a website is secure is to check for the HTTPS tag immediately before the web address.
 This will indicate that the URL is secure, and that any information shared between your device and the server remains that way, such as credit/ debit card information or personal data.
 Another quick way of telling whether a website is secure enough to make transactions on is to look for the padlock symbol next to the URL.
 If that’s there, it means it’s okay to use.